raf-swiderski/tennis-club-api/README.md

 http://localhost:3000/players/all?nationality=United+States+of+America

-And a list of players with the `United States of America` nationality who are not ranked:
+And a list of players with the `United States of America` nationality who are `'Unranked'`:

 http://localhost:3000/players/all?rankName=Unranked&nationality=United+States+of+America